RamezIssac/django-erp-framework/docs/source/getting_started/index.rst

 * Django-erp-framework uses django-crispy-forms for the reporting forms.
-So we need to add this:
+So we need to add this to our settings.py:

 .. code-block:: python